-The exhibition programme begins on 6 October with the launch of Secret Impressionists, comprising over 50 works from important private collections, mostly never shown in public before, by artists such as Monet, Renoir, Cézanne, Pissarro, Sisley, Morisot, Gauguin and Signac.
+The exhibition programme begins on 6 October with the launch of Secret Impressionists, comprising over 50 works from important private collections, mostly never shown in public before, by artists including Monet, Renoir, Cézanne, Pissarro, Sisley, Morisot, Gauguin and Signac.

 The opening of Palazzo Bonaparte will see Arthemisia move its programme of blockbuster exhibitions from the nearby Vittoriano, following the recent conclusion of a three-year deal.

 Designed by 17th-century architect Giovanni Antonio De Rossi, Palazzo Bonaparte is best known as the home of Maria Letizia Ramolino, Napoleon's mother, who watched the world go by from the building's green balcony from 1818 until her death in 1836.

 New space for major art shows in Rome's Piazza Venezia

 Via del Corso, 295B, 00186 Roma RM, Italia